silviabotros/gh-ost/doc/cheatsheet.md

 With `--execute`, migration actually copies data and flips tables.
 Without it this is a `noop` run.

 #### b.
-Connect to master
+Connect to source

-If you don't have replicas, or do not wish to use them, you are still able to operate directly on the master. `gh-ost` will do all operations directly on the master.
+If you don't have replicas, or do not wish to use them, you are still able to operate directly on the source. `gh-ost` will do all operations directly on the source.
 You may still ask it to be considerate of replication lag.

-- Your master must produce binary logs in RBR format.
+- Your source must produce binary logs in RBR format.
 - You must approve this mode via `--allow-on-master`.

 ```shell